naomori/journal/content/posts/2020-05-02-TS3-Checkpoint-Units7-9.md

     - I could do everything I want to do.
 2. I wish I could speak English well.
     - If I could speak English well, I could work abroad, like U.S.A, U.K, or somewhere.
-    - I could enjoy different cultures.
+    - I could enjoy different cultures and various dishes.
+3. I wish I could go to Cebu.
+    - If I could go to Cebu, I would enjoy studying English and eating philippine foods.

 # 5. I wonder ...